mitre-ace-direct/ace-direct/docs/installation/INSTALLATION.md

 ### portal

 This is the NGINX server for ACE Direct.
-This server acts as a _reverse proxy_, hiding internal Node.js servers from public access.
+The server acts as a _reverse proxy_, hiding internal Node.js servers from public access.

 * Log into the `portal.domain.com` server.
 * See the [nginx/README.md](../../nginx/README.md) for installation instructions.